See why 4thWay now accepts ethical ads.

 Lendwise fills a gap left by other quality P2P lending companies focused on personal loans, because they have all shifted their businesses away from the P2P model.

-More than that, Lendwise’s borrowers are, on the whole, likely to be uniquely ambitious, driven, and understanding of their responsibilities.
-Lendwise could therefore turn out to be an upgrade on its predecessors.
+More than that, Lendwise’s borrowers are, on the whole, likely to be uniquely ambitious, driven, and understanding of their financial responsibilities.

 Lendwise review: how good are its loans?